 Nine School of Engineering programs offer a Minor Program

 Aeronautics/Astronautics (AA), Civil Engineering (CE), Chemical Engineering (CHEME), Computer Science (CS), Electrical Engineering (EE), Environmental Systems Engineering (ENVSE), Materials Science & Engineering (MATSC), Mechanical Engineering (ME), and Management Science & Engineering (MGTSC).
-Details on each program can be found in the Handbook starting on page 343 (of the 2017-18 edition).
+Details on each program can be found on the Explore Degrees site.
 Link to Minor Program Sheets.

 MMMM Form Required by SSC

 In addition to the program sheet, you must also fill out the Major-Minor & Multiple Major Course Approval form by end of WInter quarter of your senior year; we recommend filling out and having this form approved by the SoE Dean's office in 135 Huang (not by your SoE advisor or department).
 We recommend completing this form well before your final quarter at Stanford so that if problems are brought to light in the process you still have time to find a solution.
 The purpose of the MMMM form is to make sure you are not doublecounting any courses in common between two degree programs.
-For details on what is allowed to doublecount (aka overlap), see policy #3 below.
-See the MMMM form for further instructions.
+For details on what is allowed to doublecount (aka overlap), see policy #3 below or contact Darlene or Chiru in 135 Huang.